Home » Blog » Destinations » Best Things To Do In New Zealand’s North Island

 Marvel at the mud pools, Champagne Pools and Devils Bath.
 Great to spend the morning before exploring the rest of Rotorua and watching an ancient Maori war dance, the Haka.

 Visit this set of thundering waterfalls in Taupo.
-With 11 meters in height, Huka Falls are one of the most visited natural attractions in New Zealand.
-There are many walking tracks following down the river and different platforms to views the falls from all sides and angles.
+With 11 meters in height, Huka Falls is one of the most visited natural attractions in New Zealand.
+There are many walking tracks following down the river and different platforms to view the falls from all sides and angles.

 In Maori, Huka actually means ‘foam' and you will know why when you arrive at the falls.
 You can actually walk there in 2hrs return from Taupo too.